trinodb/trino/presto-docs/src/main/sphinx/admin/dynamic-filtering.rst

 * Dynamic filtering is currently implemented only for :doc:`/connector/hive` and :doc:`/connector/memory` connectors.
 * Push down of dynamic filters into local table scan on worker nodes is limited to broadcast joins.
 * Min-max dynamic filter collection is not supported for DOUBLE, REAL and unorderable data types.
+* Dynamic filtering is supported when the join key contains a cast from the build key type to the probe key type.
+Dynamic filtering is also supported in limited scenarios when there is an implicit cast from the probe key type to the build key type.
+For example, dynamic filtering is supported when the build side key is of ``DOUBLE`` type and the probe side key is of ``REAL`` or ``INTEGER`` type.